abstrnoah/dotfiles/README.md

   autocorrecter.
 - [_**gnome-terminal**_]() _3.18.3_ - (manual) any terminal will do, but these
   dotfiles have a dark and light theme for GNOME's.

-## controlling the stack

-There are _install operations_ and _setup operations_, and their inverses.
-The
-former installs packages on the machine (most via `nix-env`), while the latter installs their configuration via symlinks.
-Setup operations can be preformed independent of install operations, so if you have trouble installing a particular package and need to do it manually, you can still use this repository to handle configuration.

-    make all

-> Equivelant to running `make setup-anenv install setup`.

-    make setup-anenv

-> Open `./anenv` in `$EDITOR`, which will contain a list of variables.
-You
-> should set these as desired and then save/quit.
-The variables will exported to
-> the environment.
-Then `./anenv` will be linked from `$HOME/.anenv`.
-(Currently
-> variables specified on the command line will be ignored for this operation.)

-    make install

-> Install all packages.

-    make setup

-> Setup all packages.

-    make install-<spec>

-> Install `<spec>`, which can be a package or group, on the machine.

-    make setup-<spec>

-> Setup the configuration of `<spec>`, which can be a package or group, with
-> symlinks from these dotfiles.

-    make setup-wallpaper [ ANENV_WALLPAPER=./share/<wallpaper> ]
-                         [ ANENV_WALLPAPER_LOCK=./share/<wallpaperlock> ]

-> Link `$ANENV_WALLPAPER` to `$HOME/.wallpaper` and `$ANENV_WALLPAPER_LOCK` to
-> `$HOME/.wallpaperlock`.
-(Defaults are `./share/wallpaper-home.png` and
-> `./share/wallpaper-lock.png` resp.)